Mike Giardello: Biography

 Mike Giardello is an FBI agent who is the estranged son of Baltimore Police Lieutenant Al Giardello.
-He comes to Baltimore from Arizona when a family relative is killed to assist the BPD in their investigations.
+He comes to Baltimore from Arizona when a relative is killed to assist the BPD in their investigations.
 He applies for and gets a job as a liaison to the Homicide unit.
 Although his FBI resources often help the unit's cases, he and his father often clash over media leaks; in one case, Mike's decision to give case information to his FBI superiors leads to the death of a key witness in a politically charged murder investigation.
 Later, he is called in to engage in hostage negotiations with a man who is holding his son and daughter at gunpoint; the man ultimately kills the boy and then himself, leaving Mike devastated.
 He quits the FBI in disgust after his inquiries into the death of a Baltimore resident result in the killer – a mobster in Witness Protection – being offered a lenient plea deal because he is needed to testify at a major trial.
 In the series finale he talks of returning to the Baltimore streets, and the 2000 TV movie reveals that he has joined the BPD as a patrolman in hopes of earning a detective's shield.